aidenament/snakes_and_foxes/README.md

 # Snakes and Foxes Game

-A Python implementation of the Snakes and Foxes board game using Pygame.
+A Python implementation of the Snakes and Foxes board game from Wheel of Time using PyGame.

 ## Game Rules